jdrain/SCIAA_spellcheck/README.md

   + parser.py parses a file to grab pertinent info implementing these methods
   + other files are scripts to test or implement these methods
+3. Potential Features To Be Added
+  + need to decide the final format of the data to be output.
+Right now support exists for a simple text file, but adding support for JSON or XML may make sense eventually